telerik/kendo-ui-core/docs/controls/data-management/listview/basic-usage.md

         });
     });

 The template you define for the inline editing of items may include other Kendo UI widgets.
-Look at [the example for editing items on KendoUI.com](http://demos.telerik.com/kendo-ui/web/listview/editing.html) to see that the edit template defines a series of widgets for editing an item:
+For more information on how to define a series of widgets for editing an item, refer to [the example on KendoUI.com](http://demos.telerik.com/kendo-ui/web/listview/editing.html).

+**Figure 1: ListView item editing**

 ![ListView Item Editing](/images/listview-item-editing.png)

-The new `add` record functionality of ListView items is triggered by a `click` event initiated by a user and is wired up via `.click()` in jQuery:
+The new `add` record functionality of ListView items is triggered by a `click` event that is initiated by a user and is wired up through `.click()` in jQuery.

     $(".k-add-button").click(function(e) {
         listView.add();
         e.preventDefault();
     });

 Item selection is another scenario supported by the ListView widget.
-By setting the selectable property to either `"single"` or `"multiple"`, you can allow users to select items:
+By setting the selectable property to either `"single"` or `"multiple"`, you can allow users to select items.

     $("#listView").kendoListView({
         dataSource: dataSource,